MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from neutrino observations

-\underline{\textit{IceCube:}} Data from 1005 days of neutrino observation of the MW halo by the IceCube is used to constrain 10 GeV - 1 TeV WIMPs~\cite{IceCube:2017rdn}.
-Assuming a source region, extended from 0 to $2\pi$ radian in right ascension (RA) and -1 to +1 in declination (DEC)~\cite{IceCube:2017rdn}, the normalized distribution of the DM induced signal events is calculated as a function of RA and DEC~\cite{IceCube:2017rdn}, including the effects of neutrino oscillations~\cite{Super-Kamiokande:2020sgt}.
-IceCube effective areas for different neutrino flavours and the normalized background distribution for the considered source region, are obtained from~\cite{IceCube:2017rdn}.
+Data from 1005 days of neutrino observation of the MW halo by the IceCube is used to constrain 10 GeV - 1 TeV WIMPs~\cite{IceCube:2017rdn}.
+Assuming a source region, extended from 0 to $2\pi$ radian in right ascension (RA) and -1 to +1 in declination (DEC)~\cite{IceCube:2017rdn}, the distribution of the DM induced signal events,

+is obtained as a function of RA and DEC~\cite{IceCube:2017rdn}, including the effects of neutrino oscillations~\cite{Super-Kamiokande:2020sgt}.
+In Eq.~\ref{eq:ICsig}, $J_i$ represents the $J$-factor for the $i$-th spatial bin, $T_{\rm obs}$ is the IceCube observation time and $A_{\rm eff}$ is the IceCube effective area~\cite{IceCube:2017rdn}.
+The distribution in Eq.~\ref{eq:ICsig} is normalized to obtain the normalized signal event distribution $f_s$, while, the normalized background distribution ($f_B$) for the considered observation region is obtained from~\cite{IceCube:2017rdn}.